-Prerequisites: MATH 3040 or consent of instructor or MATH 2263 with a grade of "A" or "B." A study of the principles of mathematical analysis; point set topology in Euclidean and metric spaces, numerical sequences and series, continuity, differentiation, integration, sequences and series of functions.
+Prerequisite: MATH 3040 with a grade of "C" or higher.
+A study of the principles of mathematical analysis; point set topology in Euclidean and metric spaces, numerical sequences and series, continuity, differentiation, integration, sequences and series of functions.

 MATH 4300 Functions of a Complex Variable